2007-08: The Inaugural Season

-Before the ninth season of basketball was set to tip in Fort Wayne, the Indiana Pacers announced in September that they had acquired the Mad Ants, thus making them the 10th team in the NBA D-League to be wholly owned by an NBA franchise.
+Before the ninth season of Mad Ants basketball was set to tip in Fort Wayne, the Indiana Pacers announced in September that they would purchase the Fort Wayne Mad Ants, thus making them the 10th team in the NBA D-League to be wholly owned by an NBA franchise.
 With this acquisition, all nineteen D-League teams would now serve as single affiliates of their NBA franchises.
-With Conner Henry no longer in command of the team, upon receiving a call-up with the Orlando Magic in July to serve as an assistant coach, Steve Gansey returned to Fort Wayne, after multiple years spent as an assistant coach with the Mad Ants and most recently a bout with the Canton Charge as associate head coach, to assume the head duties in the Summit City.
-The Mad Ants 2015-16 season opened up with a weekend doubleheader at home as they hosted the newest team to join the D-League, the Raptors 905.
+With Conner Henry no longer in command of the team, upon receiving a call-up with the Orlando Magic in July to serve as an assistant coach, Steve Gansey returned to Fort Wayne to lead the franchise.
+The 2015-16 season opened up with a weekend doubleheader at home as they hosted the newest team to join the D-League, Raptors 905.
 In a tight game, returning Mad Ant, Xavier Thames launched a shot at the buzzer to grant the team a victory over their visitors and eventually a 2-0 start to the season.
 The first two months of the season enlisted a schedule filled with division rivals and strong competition, to which the team finished 10-7 heading into the new year.
-After claiming their first win of the 2016 calendar, the Mad Ants finished the final three months of the season 8-23 and closed out the year with a dominant victory at home over the Erie BayHawks.
-Throughout the season, Fort Wayne hosted a variety of talent, as Joe Young, Glenn Robinson III, Rakeem Christmas, and Shayne Whittington all saw time with the Mad Ants while on assignment from the Pacers.
-Whittington, who made a return after spending time last season with the Mad Ants in their playoff run, and Christmas each contributed to 40 games with the team.
+After claiming their first win of the 2016 calendar, the Mad Ants finished the final three months of the season 8-23 and closed out the year with a dominant victory at home against the Erie BayHawks.
+Throughout the season, Fort Wayne hosted a variety of talent as Joe Young, Glenn Robinson III, Rakeem Christmas and Shayne Whittington all saw time with the Mad Ants while on assignment from the Pacers.
+Whittington, who made a return after spending time last season with the Mad Ants in their playoff run, and Christmas each contributed in 40 games with the team.

 Rakeem Christmas, the Pacers rookie out of Syracuse, was awarded Player of the Week honors for his performance in games played November 30th through December 6th; where he helped lead Fort Wayne to a 3-0 week behind averages 24.3 points, 8.7 rebounds and 3.7 blocks.
 On Dec.
 2, Christmas recorded a double-double with 25 points and 13 rebounds as part of a 98-97 victory to hand the Westchester Knicks their first loss of the season.
 Christmas would late be selected to represent the Mad Ants in the 2016 NBA D-League All-Star Game in Toronto in February.
 As a member of the All-Star East Team, Christmas finished the afternoon with 10 points and 8 rebounds as the East defeated the West 128-124.